Eloyjaws/IDS_F21_Final_Project/README.md

 </p>

 To do this we first sought to answer several questions:
-1. What are the Top Countries where ?
+1. What are the top countries where social connections are healthiest?
-2. What are the ?
+2. What are the countries whose population spent most time online or on social media?
 3. What are the differences ?
 4. Which Countries have the ?
 5. How important are social connections?